sorbet/sorbet/website/docs/procs.md

 takes_lambda(f)
 ```

-Sorbet does not do type inference for procs and lambdas.
-For blocks, it doesn't
+Sorbet does not do type inference for procs, and only does return-type inference
+for lambdas (not argument type inference).

-have to do type inference: Sorbet simply reads the type of the block argument
+For blocks, Sorbet doesn't have to do type inference: it simply reads the type
-from the associated method.
+of the block from the associated method.

 By contrast, Sorbet computes a type for all non-block arguments (including procs
 and lambdas) **before** type checking a call to a method.
 That means that even